The Golden Girls: Costumes

-Format

-The Golden Girls was shot on videotape in front of a live studio audience.
-Many episodes of the series followed a similar format or theme.
-For example, one or more of the women would become involved in some sort of problem, often involving other family members, men, or an ethical dilemma.
-At some point, they would gather around the kitchen table and discuss the problem, sometimes late at night and often while eating cheesecake, ice cream, or some other dessert.
-One of the other girls then told a story from her own life, which somehow related to the problem (though Rose occasionally regaled the others with a nonsense story that had nothing to do with the situation, and Sophia told outrageous, made-up stories).
-Some episodes featured flashbacks to previous episodes, flashbacks to events not shown in previous episodes, or to events that occurred before the series began.
-Although the writing was mostly comical, dramatic moments and sentimental endings were included in several episodes.
-Bea Arthur actually hated cheesecake.

 Reception

 Critical reception

-On Metacritic, the series has an overall score of 82 out of 100, based on 6 reviews, indicating "universal acclaim."
+The Golden Girls premiered to widespread acclaim, which it maintained throughout its run.
+On Metacritic, the series has an overall score of 82 out of 100, based on 6 reviews, indicating "universal acclaim".

 During the NBC upfronts, the preview screening of the show got a standing ovation.
 The show promptly received a full order of 12 episodes.

 In 2013, TV Guide ranked The Golden Girls number 54 on its list of the 60 Best Series of All Time.
 In 2014, the Writers Guild of America placed the sitcom at number 69 in their list of the "101 Best Written TV Series of All Time".
+In 2023, Variety ranked The Golden Girls #18 on its list of the 100 greatest TV shows of all time.
 Terry Tang of the Associated Press reported that the series continues to attract new fans in the 21st century and characterized it as an example of a sitcom that has aged well.